apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>serviceRefs define service references for the current component.
+<p>ServiceRefs define service references for the current component.
 Based on the referenced services, they can be categorized into two types:</p>
 <ul>
 <li>Service provided by external sources: These services are provided by external sources and are not managed by KubeBlocks.
 They can be Kubernetes-based or non-Kubernetes services.
 For external services, you need to provide an additional ServiceDescriptor object to establish the service binding.</li>
 <li>Service provided by other KubeBlocks clusters: These services are provided by other KubeBlocks clusters.
 You can bind to these services by specifying the name of the hosting cluster.</li>